 Once your beautified photo(s) are stashed away, head to the PicMonkey homepage.
 Click Design to open a blank 2000 x 2000 pixel canvas.
 If you want your final image to be a specific size, hover over Design and then either choose Blank canvas to select one of our readily sized canvases, or Custom size to enter your own pixel dimensions.

-Once your beautifully blank canvas is set up, head to the Overlays tab.
+Once your beautifully blank canvas is set up, head to the Graphics tab.
 Open your black and white image using the Add your own button at the top of the tab.

 Repeat the process to open your second black and white image, and turn it a different color.
 (Our color theory article can help you figure out a killer combo if you’re struggling to choose your hues).

-Tip: Use the horizontal flip button on the Overlay palette to make your images face different directions.
+Tip: Use the horizontal flip button on the Graphic palette to make your images face different directions.
 This comes in extra handy if you’re trying to line up parts of your pics.

 Top it off with a glorious canvas color (or leave the background white, if you wanna), and your artsy double color exposure image is ready for saving and sharing.